Introduction

 num_samples = 1000)

-We can compare the updated results with the original results to see how the changes in the risk probabilities affect the project outcomes.
+The updated results can be compared with the original results to see how the changes in the risk probabilities affect the project outcomes.

 hist <- hist(simulation_results$H, breaks = 50, plot = FALSE)